pelectron/static_gui_library/markdown/concepts.md

 # Concepts
 This library has a few concepts.
-The concept is always provided as a table of variables and a table of expressions using those variables.
+The concepts are provided as a table of variables and a table of expressions using those variables.
 The table of expressions must be fulfilled in order for the concept to be satisfied.

 # Item
 Items are the things which occupy one line in the display.
 They can be used for displaying values, mutable and immutable text, or have more of a functional role (for example a button).